-The purpose of the CODATA Task Group on Fundamental Physical Constants is to periodically provide the scientific and technological communities with a self-consistent set of internationally recommended values of the basic constants and conversion factors of physics and chemistry based on all of the relevant data available at a given point in time.
+The purpose of the CODATA Task Group on Fundamental Physical Constants (TGFC) is to periodically provide the scientific and technological communities with a self-consistent set of internationally recommended values of the basic constants and conversion factors of physics and chemistry based on all relevant data available at a given point in time.

 Task Group Websites